Kitware/CMake/Help/command/target_link_options.rst

 * :variable:`CMAKE_<LANG>_FLAGS` and :variable:`CMAKE_<LANG>_FLAGS_<CONFIG>`
   add language-wide flags passed to all invocations of the compiler.
   This includes invocations that drive compiling and those that drive linking.

+* The :module:`CheckLinkerFlag` module to check whether a linker flag is supported by the compiler.